zhaofan0622/PPN/README.md

 # PyramidFaceProposal
-Fast Face Detection with A Pyramid Proposal Network
+Pyramid Proposal Network for Face Detection

 The source matlab code will be available soon after our papaer is accepted.